Wednesday 6 December 1939

 Winter War: It is Finnish Independence Day, 6 December 1939, and it is especially poignant with the country fighting to retain that independence.

-Winter War Army Operations: The Soviet 7th Army begin their attacks on the Mannerheim Line on the eastern end of the Karelian Isthmus.
+Winter War Army Operations: The Soviet 7th Army begins its attacks on the Mannerheim Line on the eastern end of the Karelian Isthmus.
 So far, the line is working exactly as planned.
 It is not some masterpiece of military might - more like a bunch of tank ditches - but the Soviets are up against the fixed defenses, the truly skilled and desperate Finns, and the weather.
 It is becoming roughly an even match.
 However, the Soviets do have massive numbers behind them and are thus never in any danger of losing the initiative.

 The Battle of Taipale begins along the shores of Lake Ladoga on the Karelian Isthmus.
 The Finns have the advantage of coastal batteries there which they can use against land targets also.
 It is not considered the highest priority defensive sector, and the Soviets have made less progress here than elsewhere, but any breakthrough of the Mannerheim Line would undermine the truly vital components of the Finnish defenses further west.
 This also would forfeit the protection of natural barriers such as the Suvanto River.
 Minimal as the Mannerheim Line might be, it is at least something, a point of reference in the endless forests.
 The Soviets are taking a lot of casualties at the Taipale River near the eastern coast.